-- A) General Provisions - Concentrated Animal Feeding Operations (CAFOs) need an NPDES permit when required by Nebraska rules and regulations under the Nebraska Environmental Protection Act (NEPA) and the Livestock Waste Management Act (LWMA). - 1) Permit Coverage -- This general permit applies to point source discharges from CAFOs with cattle in open lots or in confinement buildings that are required to have a permit under Nebraska Administrative Code Title 130, "Livestock Waste Control Regulations."
-Cattle, as used in this permit, means cattle other than veal calves including, but not limited to, dairy cows, heifers, steers, bulls, and cow/calf pairs. - 2) Nutrient Management Plan The owner or operator of the CAFO is required to submit a Nutrient Management Plan (NMP) with its application to the Department for coverage under this NPDES General permit.
+- A) General Provisions Concentrated Animal Feeding Operations (CAFOs) need an NPDES permit when required by Nebraska rules and regulations under the Nebraska Environmental Protection Act (NEPA) and the Livestock Waste Management Act (LWMA). - Permit Coverage This general permit applies to point source discharges from Large CAFOs that are required to have a permit under Nebraska Administrative Code Title 130, "Livestock Waste Control Regulations." - 2) Nutrient Management Plan The owner or operator of the CAFO is required to submit a Nutrient Management Plan (NMP) with its application to the Department for coverage under this NPDES General permit.
 If the provisions of the Nutrient Management Plan conflict with conditions of this permit, the conditions specified in this permit shall take precedence.
 See Part II, Section B for terms of the NMP that are terms of this permit.